IMG_1012.jpg

 IMG_4947.jpg

-Back in Missouri, with my kids through college, I am absorbed in my painting once again.
-I live atop of a mountain, on Table Rock Lake, with my dogs, a cat and a conure.
-I am surrounded with a wooded landscape of inspiration, including an abundance of eagles, turkeys, and deer with an occasional bear or mountain lion.
+I have an existential need to create!
+My most recent venture is songwriting.
+I live and paint atop a mountain, on Table Rock Lake with my horses, dog, cat and conure.
+I am surrounded by a wooded landscape of inspiration, including an abundance of eagles, turkeys, and deer with an occasional bear or mountain lion.
 "It is the perfect backdrop for creating and enjoying some of Gods best work!"

 BLOG SECTIONS